 Graduate Music Audition Requirements

 Audition requirements for an online audition are the same as those for in-person auditions.
-Only if you are unable to participate in the online audition may you request to audition entirely by video recording.
 Please find graduate audition requirements by major below.

 Artist Diploma